Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 # Develop runtimes

-Sometimes our runtime images aren't flexible enough.
-In that case you might want to implement one yourself.
+Sometimes our runtime images are not flexible enough.
+In that case, you might want to implement one yourself.

-The key things you have to know to write your own runtime are:
+The key things you need to know to write your own runtime are:

 * Knowledge of how to implement a predefined gRPC service for a dedicated language;
 * Understanding of our contracts' protobufs to describe entry points, such as inputs and outputs;